yanshay/SpoolEase/documentation/scale-build.md

 ## Required Components
 - **[ESP32-S3-DevKit N16R8 board](https://www.aliexpress.com/item/1005005051294262.html)**
   *Important:* Select this specific board model as the 3D case was designed around its dimensions and component placement.
 Choose the **N16R8 welded** version to avoid difficult pin soldering.
+  It’s especially important if you get this component from a different source—make sure it’s the exact same board.
+Carefully check button and LED placement, pin availability, dimensions, etc., as other similar DevKits exist and compatibility, especially physical, is not guaranteed.

 - **[HX711 AD Module + LoadCell](https://www.aliexpress.com/item/1005001537354199.html)**
   Select a LoadCell based on the heaviest spool you plan to measure.
 Typical 1kg spools usually weigh around 1.25kg.
 Choose a 2-5kg capacity load cell for optimal accuracy.
 SpoolEase Scale has been tested with 2kg and 3kg load cells.